dotCMS/core/docs/examples/osgi/com.dotcms.spring/README.txt

 README
 ------

-This bundle plugin is an example of how to use services provide by other bundles and how to register servlets and filters.
+This bundle plugin is an example of how to add Spring support to a bundle plugin, creates and registers a simple Spring Controller.

-How to create a bundle plugin using services and registering servlets and filters
+How to create a bundle plugin with Spring support
 -------------------------------------------

 --